 - Posted printed notices in residence halls and in administrative/academic buildings

-Information: Clear and concise information shall be communicated by appropriate means between the College President or his designee and emergency officials.
+Information: Clear and concise information shall be communicated by appropriate means between the University President or his designee and emergency officials.

 Reporting emergencies: In an emergency, call 9-1-1.
 After 9-1-1 has been contacted call Campus Security at 248-765-8013